mcmatrix/klipper/docs/Config_Reference.md

 #                 scrollable list.
 Add to the list by creating menu
 #                 configurations using "some_list" as a prefix - for
 #                 example: [menu some_list some_item_in_the_list]
-#       vsdlist - same as 'list' but will append files from virtual sdcard
-#                 (will be removed in the future)
 #name:
 #   Name of menu item - evaluated as a template.
 #enable: